-Types of Georgia DUI Charges
+Types of DUI Charges in Georgia

 There are six general categories of DUI in Georgia.
 Two of the six categories